 How can I use math equations and formulas in Canvas?

 When editing text in Canvas, click the square root icon in the rich text editor toolbar to open the math editor and insert math equations and chemistry formulas.
 You can click on 'Switch View to Advanced' in the math editor to paste in LaTeX.
-For more details and examples, see How do I use the Math Editor in the Rich Content Editor?
+For more details and examples, see How do I use the Math Editor in the Rich Content Editor as an instructor?

 Additionally, Canvas quizzes have a type of question called Formula Question that lets you enter variables and formulas that will be varied from student to student, to handle homework copying.
 See How do I create a Simple Formula quiz question? and this video presentation: Using Mathematical Formulas in Canvas Quizzes to Improve Formative Assessments.

 How do I manage and access my test banks?

 If you click on Quizzes in the navigation for your Canvas course, you can then click on the 3 vertical dots ("kabob") icon on the top right and select "Manage Question Banks" to see the test banks.
 See also How do I create a question bank in a course? and Creating and Using Question Banks.

 And if you bookmark a question bank, it will be accessible in other courses.
 See How do I bookmark a question bank in a course?

 How do I delete or undelete items?

 Click the 3 vertical dots ("kabob") icon to the right of any item to delete it.
 Example: How do I delete an assignment?

 Note, however, that when you are on the Modules page, it says 'Remove', not 'Delete'.
 That is because modules only contain links to items, not the actual items.
 If you remove a page or file from a module, the page or file is still in your course, just no longer listed in that module.
 To delete it, you need to go to the Pages or Files area, or to the actual item to be able to delete it.